-We expect that fees paid to external service providers will continue to increase as we continue development of our existing product candidates and acquire new product candidates.
+We expect that fees paid to external service providers will continue to increase as we continue development of our existing product candidates.
 We anticipate that our research and development expenses will continue to increase in future periods as we expend additional capital to conduct clinical trials and develop our product candidates.